 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-Care should be taken when interpreting the review scores above, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The above review scores should be interpreted with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.